gchq/coreax/.github/pull_request_template.md

 ### Description
 <!--
     Summarise the changes and the related issue.
-Please include relevant motivation and context.
+Include relevant motivation and context.
+Include screenshots if useful.
 -->

-(Write your answer here.
-Include screenshots if relevant.)

 ### How Has This Been Tested?
 <!--
     Describe the tests that you ran to verify the changes.
 List any relevant details for your test configuration.
 -->

-(Write your answer here, or delete as appropriate.)

 Existing tests pass as expected.